 Well after a day in Bangkok, I headed out on an overnight sleeper train to Vientiane.
 This train was not as comfortable and as well organised as the ones in China, but it was still comfortable and got me to my destination (even if I did think I was going to get tossed out of bed all night).

 So, if you read my last post you would know that Thailand was receiving some rain.
 Well, the bus we were taking was a little old and not really water-tight and it seemed to be leaking water everywhere!
 Luckily the bus was half empty (or half full depending on your religion) and a lot of us moved about the bus looking for a seat that was going to keep us dry.
-I managed to rig up a little shelter by jamming the curtains over the leaking spots and that seemed to keep me dry for the most part. but after a while, I fell to asleep and didn't even notice that the bus was sinking!
+I managed to rig up a little shelter by jamming the curtains over the leaking spots a

 I wasn't actually staying in Bangkok this time, just merely hanging out for the day and waiting for a bus to take me south.
 I arrived in Bangkok at 5am however and still had to wait until 6pm for my bus.
 I hung with some French guys that were on my bus for a bit and they were doing a similar trip.
 We were forced to hang at this Israely cafe, which is where the bus drops you and picks you up (and as you know, I do like my food Kosher).